GuptaDivi3007/BridgeLabz-Training/README.md

 - @RestController and @GetMapping belong to Spring MVC; Spring Boot provides the surrounding infrastructure.
 - Spring Initializr provides a practical way to create a correctly structured Spring Boot project.
 - The Contacts App can be extended with a search-by-name endpoint using the same Controller → Service → DAO flow learned earlier.

+## Day 10 — Dependency Injection & H2 Database

+### 📌 13/08/2026 (Thursday)

+- Revisited Dependency Injection from Day 5 with real-world cases: multiple bean implementations, circular dependencies, and how Spring resolves constructor arguments.
+- Learned how Spring resolves ambiguity between multiple beans of the same type using `@Primary` and `@Qualifier`.
+- Demonstrated bean resolution hands-on: created two `ContactDAO` implementations, triggered `NoUniqueBeanDefinitionException`, resolved it with `@Primary`, then overrode that default at a specific injection point using `@Qualifier`.
+- Studied circular dependencies — how to recognize them and redesign around them.
+- Understood H2 configuration modes and the H2 Console, applying Day 9's auto-configuration concepts to database setup.
+- Applied the same layered architecture to a second Spring Boot application (Employee Payroll App).

+## Day 11 — Spring Services, Spring JPA & Spring JDBC

+### 📌 14/08/2026 (Friday)

+- Formalized the three-layer architecture — clearly defined what belongs in a Controller, a Service, and a DAO/Repository.
+- Practiced Spring REST API service-layer design.
+- Learned Spring JPA — repositories and entity mapping, including writing a Spring Data JPA repository interface with full CRUD and no implementation class required.
+- Learned Spring JDBC — template-based data access using `JdbcTemplate` for cases needing direct SQL control without hand written JDBC boilerplate.
+- Compared three approaches to relational data access: hand-written JDBC, `JdbcTemplate`, and Spring Data JPA — and when to choose each based on the actual requirement.
+- Rebuilt the Employee Payroll App using Spring Data JPA, completing its CRUD endpoints (GET/PUT/DELETE by ID) with appropriate HTTP status codes and the Controller → Service → DAO separation intact.